dwgebler/doclite/README.md

 ### Symfony integration

-Although there is not a specific integration with the Symfony framework, it's trivial to inject Doclite as a service in to any Symfony application.
-Simply install Doclite via Composer as an app dependency, then modify your `services.yaml` as per the following example.
+Although there is not a specific integration with the Symfony framework, it's trivial to inject DocLite as a service in to any Symfony application.
+Simply install DocLite via Composer as an app dependency, then modify your `services.yaml` as per the following example.

 ```yaml